Medical Policy: 02.01.54

 The Society for Vascular Surgery and the American Venous Forum published clinical practice guidelines in 2011 (Gloviczki, 2011).
 The recommendations are rated as strong=1 or weak=2, based on a level of evidence that is either high quality=A, moderate quality=B, or low quality=C, and include the following:

-Treatment of asymptomatic varicose veins is considered not medically necessary.
+Treatment of asymptomatic varicose veins are considered not medically necessary.

 Treatment using sclerotherapy (including but not limited to Asclera), various laser treatments or microwave energy (including tunable dye or pulsed dye laser, for example, PhotoDerm®, VeinLase™, Vasculite™, Veinwave) of the telangiectatic dermal veins (for example, reticular, capillary, venule or any vein less than 3mm in diameter), which may be described as "spider veins" or "broken blood vessels" is considered not medically necessary.